Aston Martin DB5: DB5 convertible

-123 convertible DB5s were produced (also with bodies by Touring), though they did not use the 'Volante' name until 1965.
+123 convertible DB5s were produced (also with bodies by Touring), though they did not carry the 'Volante' name until 1965.
 The convertible model was offered from 1963 to 1965.
 Originally only 19 of the 123 DB5 Convertibles made were left-hand drive.
 12 cars were originally fitted with a factory Vantage engine, and at least one further convertible was subsequently factory-fitted with a DB6 specification Vantage engine.
 A rare factory option (fitted by Works Service prior to customer delivery) was a steel removable hard top.

 From October 1965 to October 1966, Aston Martin used the last 37 of the Aston Martin DB5 chassis to make another convertible model.
 These 37 cars were known as "Short Chassis" Volantes and were the first Aston Martins to carry the 'Volante' name.
 The "short" came from comparison with the subsequent DB6 which had a longer chassis, although when compared to the DB5 it was the same size.
 These cars differed from the DB5 convertible models in featuring DB6 split front and rear bumpers and Triumph TR4 rear lights, as also used on the DB6.

 DB5 shooting-brake

 A prototype DB5 shooting-brake was custom-built by the factory for David Brown, an avid hunter and dog owner, and a further 11 or 12 coupés were custom-modified for Aston Martin by independent coachbuilder Harold Radford.
 The tail lights used were Triumph units, and these were also adopted for the succeeding DB6.
-In August 2019 a DB5 sold for a record $1.765m (£1.456m), making it the most valuable Shooting Brake-bodied car of any marque sold at auction.
+In August 2019 a DB5 Shooting Brake sold for a record $1.765m (£1.456m), making it the most valuable Shooting Brake-bodied car of any marque sold at auction.

 James Bond's DB5

-The Aston Martin DB5 is well-known thanks to special effects expert John Stears, who modified a DB5 for use by James Bond in the 1964 film Goldfinger.
-Although author Ian Fleming had placed Bond in a DB Mark III in the novel, Stears persuaded the company to make its DB5 prototype available.
+The Aston Martin DB5 became widely known after special effects expert John Stears modified a DB5 for use by James Bond in the 1964 film Goldfinger.
+Author Ian Fleming had placed Bond in a DB Mark III in the novel, but Stears persuaded the company to make its DB5 prototype available.